13 tests worth trying to boost your eCommerce conversion rate

 To get you started, we’ll cover everything you need to know about eCommerce CRO.
 Learn how to calculate conversion rate, analyze user behaviors, and run tests to better convert visitors into customers.

 Create a site built with conversion in mind.
-Check out Wix’s 500+ templates alongside Wix’s powerful eCommerce features for optimizing your entire operations.
+Check out Wix’s eCommerce website templates alongside Wix’s powerful eCommerce features for optimizing your entire operations.

 What counts as a conversion in eCommerce?